Skip to main content

 Should I still include my work history on a skills-based CV?
 Toggle answer

-Usually yes.
-Even a short employment section helps the document feel more grounded.
-The difference is that your strongest skill clusters come first, and the chronology becomes secondary rather than central.
+Usually, yes.
+Even a brief employment section helps ground your resume.
+The main difference is that your strongest skill clusters come first, while the timeline becomes secondary rather than central.

 Does this type of resume work with ATS tools?
 Toggle answer

-It can, as long as you keep the structure simple and include the right keywords, job titles, tools, and role-related language.
-Overdesigned or overly abstract skill sections can make the document weaker, not stronger.
+It can, as long as you keep the structure simple and include relevant keywords, job titles, tools, and language related to the role.
+Overdesigned or abstract skill sections can actually make your document less effective.

 Can I use this format with little direct experience?
 Toggle answer